 Admission for First-Time Freshmen

-This information applies to you if you're under age 21, you're not in the military and you never have attended a school beyond high school.
+This information applies to you if you're under age 21 and have never attended a college/university beyond high school.
 If you meet the above criteria and are in the military, click here for more information.

 Applying for Admission

-- Have the ACT/SAT center or your guidance counselor submit your official ACT or SAT/SAT 1 scores to our Office of Admissions.
-ACT/SAT scores earned within 3 years of the first day of the first semester or term of enrollment are required.
+- Have the ACT/SAT center or your guidance counselor submit your official ACT or SAT scores to our Office of Admissions.
+ACT/SAT scores earned within 5 years of the first day of the first semester or term of enrollment are required.
 When you take the ACT or SAT, there is a space on the exam where you can indicate you want your scores sent to APSU.
 For the ACT, enter code 03944.
-For the SAT/SAT 1, enter 1028.
+For the SAT, enter 1028.

 - Ask your high school guidance counselor or GED/HiSET test center staff person to send an official copy of your academic transcripts to our Office of Admissions.
 If you're a graduate of a Tennessee public high school, your transcripts must include a notation indicating you've passed the Tennessee High School Proficiency Examination.
 We cannot accept hand-delivered transcripts, special education diplomas or high school certificates.
 Click here to print a Transcript Request Form you can mail to your former school(s).